Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 July

 In July, both the heat and summer rainfall ramp up.
-July in Taipei gets extremely hot and humid with frequent thunderstorms.
-Typhoons are a real possibility.
-July is not one of the best months to visit Taipei.
+July gets extremely hot and humid with frequent thunderstorms.
+Typhoons are a real possibility, too.
+As you’d imagine, July is not an ideal month to visit Taipei!

-Stay hydrated (and minimalist) by keeping a collapsible water bottle in your travel daypack.
+TIP: Stay hydrated by keeping a water bottle in your travel daypack.

 • Average Temperature: 30ºC (86ºF)